josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 Of the other two board members, one is a blogger whose company Matt bought out, and who apparently is no longer in the industry.
 The other is apparently a Partner and Managing Director at—surprise!—_a private equity firm_ (not to mention a twice-failed Republican politician).

 Wait...isn't private equity bad?
 I guess not if it's on Matt's side.
-(For the record, Matt and his companies are tied up in private equity in other more substantial ways than this.)
+(For the record, Matt and his companies are tied up in private equity in other, more substantial ways than this, but that's not worth getting into.
+It's all pretty hypocritical.)

 <CalloutPlusQuote>